Skip to main content

 • Blending and compounding solids and liquids, including wet handling where glove integrity and splash resistance matter.

-• Aseptic filling and labeling steps, including interventions where glove change-out discipline is part of the CCS.
+• Aseptic filling and labeling steps, including interventions where glove change-out discipline is part of the contamination control program.

-• Built for ISO 5 / Class 100 / Grade A use: Published cleanroom compatibility with an established particle-count method reference.
+• Built for ISO 5 / Class 100 / Grade A use: Cleanroom compatibility supported by an established particle-count method reference.

 • Lower allergy potential by design: Contains no natural rubber latex proteins and is free of chemical accelerators, reducing common Type I and Type IV sensitization drivers.

-• Neoprene performance for wet handling: A unique neoprene formulation is positioned for durability and puncture resistance, with chemical splash resistance for routine hazards.
+• Neoprene performance for wet handling: Neoprene is commonly selected for durability and puncture resistance, with chemical splash resistance for routine hazards.

-• Extended, straight cuff with SUREFIT™ Technology: Aimed at reducing cuff roll-down and improving stability at the gown-sleeve interface.
+• Extended, straight cuff with SUREFIT™ Technology: Helps reduce cuff roll-down and supports stability at the gown-sleeve interface.

-• Quality indicator for integrity: Freedom-from-holes AQL 0.65 supports an audit-friendly incoming quality discussion.
+• Quality indicator for integrity: Freedom-from-holes AQL 0.65 supports incoming quality discussions.

-• Documentable sterilization method: Gamma irradiation (25 kGy) with defined packaging configuration supports validation and training consistency.
+• Documentable sterilization method: Gamma irradiation with defined packaging configuration supports training and consistency.

 SOSCleanroom supports customers who need dependable, best-in-class cleanroom consumables.
 In critical environments, we do not recommend “good enough” substitutes when process risk, product integrity, and compliance expectations are on the line.